dbarzin/mercator/docs/queries.md

 | `OUTPUT` | ➖ | Output format: `list` or `graph` (`list` by default) |
 | `LIMIT` | ➖ | Maximum number of records returned (default: 100) |

----

 ## Available Models

 Models correspond to Mercator API entities.
-Names are in **snake_case** and identical to the resource names exposed by the REST API.
+Names are in **kebab-case** and identical to the resource names exposed by the REST API.

 | Model              | Description |
 |--------------------|-------------|